vimlet/eon/eon-framework/docs/md/tutorial/[4]Components/Combobox.md

 ## Introduction
 The combobox element is a component meant for selecting an option between the given ones.

-For its use, it is necessary to import `vc-combobox` in the head of the HTML document:
+For its use, it is necessary to import `eon-combobox` in the head of the HTML document:
 ``` [html]
 <head>
   <script>
-    eon.import("/eon/ui/vc-combobox.html");
+    eon.import("/eon/ui/eon-combobox.html");
   </script>
 <head>
 ```